jappeace/awesome-project-name/README.md

 # Awesome project name

-This is a reference project for my blog posts.
+This is a reference project for my blog posts about Haskell web services.
 Usually my workflow is:

 1. Find something cool out during work, let's call it `A`.